aliannejadi/ClariQ/README.md

 Q02319	 | what kind of penguin are you looking for Q02320	| what kind of pictures are you looking for

 **Note:** Question id `Q00001` is reserved for cases when a model predicts that asking clarifying questions is not required.
-Therefore, selecting `Q00001` results in selecting no question and reporting the original `query` performance.
+Therefore, selecting `Q00001` means selecting no question.

 ### `single_turn_train_eval.pkl`
-`single_turn_train_eval.pkl` is a `dict` of document relevance results after asking each question.
+`single_turn_train_eval.pkl` is a `dict` of pre-computed document relevance results after asking each question.
 The document relevance performance is calculated as follows:

 * For a facet, the selected question and its corresponding answer are added to the document retrieval system.
-* The document retrieval model [1], then re-ranks the documents with the given question and answer.
+* The document retrieval model[^1], then re-ranks the documents with the given question and answer.
-* The performance of the newly-ranked document is then computed For every given facet, the effect of asking the question can be determined using this `dict`.
+* The performance of the newly-ranked document is then computed as follows.
+For every given facet, the effect of asking the question can be determined using the pre-computed `dict`.
 Below we see the structure of the `dict`:

 		{ <evaluation_metric>:
 			[
 			  <facet_id>: